Acccrypto/RISC-V-SoC/README.md

 - Hardware-software co-design implementation on a single core.
 - Hardware-software co-design implementation on multiple cores.

+Additionally, the implementation with contermeasures against side-channel analysis (SCA) for the hardware accelerator is also provided.

 ## Pre-Requisites

 Here are the devices and tools we use for evaluating our implementations: